the operating system for gamES

 Playtron is a registered company in California but employees are working remotely all across the globe.

-What games will run on Playtron?
+What games will run on Playtron GameOS?

-While thousands of games are already compatible with PlaytronOS in its alpha 1 stage, our official game support program is currently under development.
+While thousands of games are already compatible with Playtron GameOS in its alpha 1 stage, our official game support program is currently under development.

-What are the advantages of PlaytronOS over other operating systems?
+What are the advantages of Playtron GameOS over other operating systems?

 • Unified out-of-the-box experience for installing and playing games from the Epic Games Store, GOG.com, and Steam.